Migrants say Greece is conducting illegal deportations | DW | 21.05.2020

 Notis Mitarakis, the Greek Minister on Migration and Asylum, has defended the government's harder line on asylum and migration.
 Speaking to state television during a visit to Samos on April 28, he said: "There have been zero arrivals to our country in April 2020 thanks to the very big efforts made by our security forces."

 On the same day, however, residents of the Aegean island reported on local media and Facebook that they had seen newly arrived migrants in the village of Drakei.
-Lighthouse Reports and Bellingcat also analyzed video footage from the Turkish coast guard and refugees that indicated a boat carrying 22 asylum-seekers arrived at a cove on Samos at around 7:30 a.m. that day.
+Lighthouse Reports and Bellingcat analyzed video footage from the Turkish coast guardand refugees that indicated a boat carrying 22 asylum-seekers arrived at a cove on Samos at around 7:30 a.m. that day.

 Pushed back from Samos island